-A copy of the "Record of Pretensioning" form shall be submitted to the Engineer upon completion of the pretensioning of each girder.
+A copy of the "Record of Pretensioning" form shall be submitted to the Engineer upon completion of the pretensioning of each deck panel.

-For pretensioned girders, the Engineer has allowed for a stress loss due to an increase in temperature of the prestressing strands from the time of tensioning to the time of initial set of the concrete.
-In order to verify the design values used for this stress loss, the Fabricator shall keep an accurate record of the temperature of the concrete in each girder from the time of placing of the concrete until the completion of curing.
+For pretensioned deck panels, the Engineer has allowed for a stress loss due to an increase in temperature of the prestressing strands from the time of tensioning to the time of initial set of the concrete.
+In order to verify the design values used for this stress loss, the Fabricator shall keep an accurate record of the temperature of the concrete in each deck panel from the time of placing of the concrete until the completion of curing.

-For draped strands, the stressing shall be done from both ends, unless the required gross elongation can be obtained during the stressing at the initial end without exceeding the maximum allowable jack pressure.
-To ensure a uniform tension, the strands shall be held in their draped position by means of low friction pins or rollers at all hold-up and hold-down points.
+For draped or deflected strands, the stressing shall be done from both ends, unless the required gross elongation can be obtained during the stressing at the initial end without exceeding the maximum allowable jack pressure.

-The transfer of the pretensioning force from the bulkheads to the girder shall not be carried out until the concrete has reached the minimum compressive strength as shown on the Drawings or as specified by the Engineer.
-The cylinders used to determine this strength shall be cured under the same circumstances as the concrete of the girder in question (i.e. match cured).
+The transfer of the pretensioning force from the bulkheads to the deck panel shall not be carried out until the concrete has reached the minimum compressive strength as shown on the Drawings or as specified by the Engineer.
+The cylinders used to determine this strength shall be cured under the same circumstances as the concrete of the deck panel in question (i.e. match cured).
 Transfer of the pretensioning force shall be carried out by a method approved by the Engineer.
 If the strands are to be cut, the destressing sequence shall be subject to approval by the Engineer.